2023 Abierto Mexicano Telcel

 The 2023 Mexican Open (also known as the Abierto Mexicano Telcel presentado por HSBC for sponsorship reasons) was a professional tennis tournament played on outdoor hard courts.
 It was the 30th edition of the men's Mexican Open, and part of the 2023 ATP Tour.
-The tournament will take place in Acapulco, Mexico between 27 February and 4 March 2023, at the Arena GNP Seguros.
+The tournament took place in Acapulco, Mexico between 27 February and 4 March 2023, at the Arena GNP Seguros.